Origins and outbreak

 Phase two: the conflict widens to Germany, Russia, and FranceAustria-Hungary’s leaders ruled a multi-national empire.
 They felt that Serbian-backed separatism threatened its survival.
 Already by 1913 they had decided that only force could solve the problem.
 But they knew a war against Serbia was almost certain to escalate, and before sending the ultimatum they consulted their ally, Germany, whose leaders urged Austria-Hungary to use force and promised backing if Russia intervened (the secret ‘Potsdam blank cheque’, 5-6 July).
 The Germans’ motives have been intensively debated.
 From their perspective, Austria-Hungary was their one reliable Great-Power ally, and enemies ringed them.
 France and Russia had allied in 1891-94, and since 1904 Britain had co-operated with them.
 Germany had conducted a battleship-building race against Britain and an army race against France and Russia, and since 1905 the two blocs had clashed repeatedly over Morocco and the Balkans.
 The German leaders were readier to risk war because they believed the current military balance favoured them but would soon deteriorate.
 But if Germany threw down a challenge, Russia was quick to respond.
 Once Austria-Hungary sent the ultimatum Russia began military preparations, and after war was declared on Serbia, Russia ordered ‘general mobilisation’ (31 July), placing its forces on a war footing.
 Russia’s leaders were willing to accept a European conflict rather than abandon Serbia, partly because of Slav solidarity but more to protect their own interests in the Balkans and because they saw Germany as a danger.
 They had recently strengthened their army, and they correctly expected France to support them.

-Satirical map of Europe drawn by German graphic artist Walter Trier in 1914, showing Germany and Austria-Hungary as aggressors.Free from known copyright restrictions
+Satirical map of Europe drawn by German graphic artist Walter Trier in 1914, showing Germany and Austria-Hungary as aggressors.View images from this item (1)

 Phase three: Germany invades Luxemburg and Belgium, Britain intervenesGermany and France had been at odds since the Franco-Prussian War of 1870-71, after which Germany had annexed the French provinces of Alsace-Lorraine.
 The French remembered the loss, although they would not have started a war over it.
 Germany’s strategy for a war against France and Russia envisaged first defeating France quickly, outflanking France’s border fortresses by invading via Luxemburg and Belgium.
 Once Russia mobilized (which the Germans feared would undermine their war plan) the Germans declared war on both Russia and France (1 and 3 August) and demanded that Belgium allow them to cross its territory.
 Britain, Germany, and France had all committed themselves to respect Belgian independence by the 1839 Treaty of London, and the issue swung the doubters in the British Cabinet.
 As Germany failed to comply with a demand to respect Belgium, on 4 August Britain declared war.

-Brochure summarising the history of Alsace-Lorraine which by 1914 had been part of the German Empire for 50 years.Free from known copyright restrictions
+Brochure summarising the history of Alsace-Lorraine which by 1914 had been part of the German Empire for 50 years.View images from this item (1)